Turritopsis dohrnii: Culturing

 Keeping T. dohrnii in captivity is quite difficult.
 Currently, only one scientist, Shin Kubota from Kyoto University, has managed to sustain a group of these jellyfish for a prolonged period of time.
 The plankton must be inspected daily to ensure that they have properly digested the Artemia cysts they are being fed.

 Kubota reported that during a two-year period, his colony rebirthed itself 11 times.
 Kubota regularly appears on Japanese television to talk about his immortal jellyfish and has recorded several songs about them, often singing them at the end of his conference presentations.

+In popular culture

+Turritopsis Dohrnii Teo En Ming, a perennial candidate in Singaporean elections, legally changed his name after the jellyfish.